studAnja22/vteamBackend/README.md

 The form need the following params:
 `city`: The city name.
 Currently only these 3 are valid:
 `Stockholm`, `Göteborg` and `Karlskrona`.
+- `PUT /bike/:bike/disable`: disable a bike. puts disabled: true, if it isn't already.
+- `PUT /bike/:bike/enable`: enable a bike. puts disabled: false, if it isn't already.

 ### /admin user routes
 - `PUT /:user/suspend_user`: Suspends user from activities.
 Updates account_suspended: true